cgao-comp/RumorMixer/README.md

 ## Overview

+The code related to the paper is below：

-This is the code for our paper **RumorMixer: Exploring Echo Chamber Effect and Platform Heterogeneity for Rumor Detection**, ECML-PKDD, 2024.
+**RumorMixer: Exploring Echo Chamber Effect and Platform Heterogeneity for Rumor Detection**, ECML-PKDD, 2024.

 It is a differentiable architecture search framework based on GraphMixer for rumor detection.

 ## Requirements: